 - A third party supplier such as a Science Learning Centre

 A range of available SKE programmes can be viewed in the SKE directory

-Been offered a teacher training place to start this year with SKE?
+Have you been offered a teacher training place to start this year with SKE?

 Great!
 You've demonstrated qualities that will help you succeed in teaching, such as commitment, innovation and leadership, and your ITT provider or school has recognised that you have the potential to be an outstanding teacher.
 If you have any support or advice to give to fellow applicants, we'd like to hear from you: email us at email@example.com